- 1 Best GoPro Motorcycle Helmet Mounts 2023

 Top Motorcycle Helmet Mount

-One of the most common places to mount your camera on a motorcycle helmet is on the top of it, in the middle, and at the front of the helmet.
+One of the most common places to mount your GoPro on a motorcycle helmet is on the top of it, in the middle, and at the front of the helmet.
 This might be the most common mounting location, but it does not mean that it is the best.

 Top mounted cameras can be used to video what the user is seeing or the camera can be pointed back at the user to get their reactions.
 Having the camera point in the direction the viewer is looking is great for reviewing a motocross pre-race to get the best tracks to follow.